jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Digital devices thus enable a new economic policy, one that increases production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
 With digital mass-collaboration, we can share and contribute to each other's work to our mutual benefit.

 This is because, as already discussed, the digital property never spoils, and it can be accessed from anywhere.
+For example of the huge difference, tou only get your mail at home.
+But email is yours where _you_ are.

 There's a good reason for everyone to collaborate.
 Working online together saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.